Student Health Administration

 - Online – Students who are established patients of the Family Medicine Student Health clinic may use the online system to make appointments.

-- UNMC Mobile App - Students who are established patients of the Family Medicine Student Health clinic may use the online system to make appointments.
+- UNMC Mobile App - Students who are established patients of the Family Medicine Student Health clinic may use the mobile app to make appointments.

-Office Visit Services Covered by Fund B in Student Health Clinic Include
+Office Visit Services Covered by Fund B in Student Health Clinic or Designated Nebraska Medicine Clinic

-- Physical Therapy/Pain Management (8 visits per injury with referral)
+- Physical therapy, occupational therapy and pain management on the Omaha campus (8 visits per injury with referral)

 - Treatment of minor trauma and disease